Intrinsics Reference

 |---|---|

-| Context | caller, block_number, block_timestamp, chain_id, etc. |
+| Context | ctx.caller, ctx.block_number, ctx.timestamp, ctx.chainid, etc. |

-| Contract | self_address, balance, code_size, code_hash |
+| Contract | ctx.address, ctx.balance, ctx.extcodesize, ctx.extcodehash |

-| Crypto | keccak256, sha256, ecrecover |
+| Crypto | crypto::keccak256, crypto::sha256, crypto::ecrecover |

-| Control | assert, revert, todo |
+| Control | assert!, revert, todo |

 | Calls | call, staticcall, delegatecall |